 Low Level Laser Therapy, Ultrasound

-Certified Lymphedema and Mastectomy Fitter on-site, offering an array of compression and mastectomy garments.
-For our current patients, self-pay appointments are available if you need assistance bandaging or learning to bandage; the first two "bandage-only" visits are complementary.
+For our current patients, self-pay appointments are available if you need assistance bandaging or learning to bandage; the first two "bandage-only" visits are complimentary.

 Commonly Used Terms: